OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Experiments

-\textbf{Quantitative Results.} We present comprehensive quantitative evaluations on three benchmark datasets: DIV2K, FFHQ, and ImageNet (\cref{table:DIV2K,table:FFHQ,table:ImageNet}).
-Our analysis reveals several findings: (i) The first-stage \method{} achieves superior performance in perceptual metrics (FID and LPIPS) while requiring fewer than 32 NFEs. (ii) Our distillation algorithm is versatile, when applied to ResShift \cite{yue2024resshift} teacher, our distilled model achieved better one-step performance than SinSR \cite{wang2024sinsr} (see \cref{table:traingCost}). (iii) Our distilled version of \method{} demonstrates remarkable versatility, achieving either the highest PSNR scores or ranking among the top two methods for FID and LPIPS metrics in one step.
-This indicates minimal performance degradation between the teacher and student models. (iv) Our experiments suggest that FID serves as a more reliable indicator of perceptual quality and better captures the performance gap between teacher and student models during distillation.
+\textbf{Quantitative Results.} We present comprehensive quantitative evaluations on several benchmark datasets: DIV2K, FFHQ, ImageNet \rebuttal{and real world test set} and different tasks (including noiseless SR, noisy SR and real world SR) (\cref{table:DIV2K,table:FFHQ,table:ImageNet,table:ImageNet_real,tab:ours-realset80,tab:unified-table}).
+Our analysis reveals several findings: (i) The first-stage \method{} achieves superior performance in perceptual metrics (FID and LPIPS) while requiring fewer than 32 NFEs. (ii) Our distillation algorithm is versatile, when applied to ResShift \citep{yue2024resshift} teacher, our distilled model achieved better one-step performance than SinSR \citep{wang2024sinsr} (see \cref{table:traingCost}). (iii) Our distilled version of \method{} demonstrates remarkable versatility, achieving either the highest PSNR scores or ranking among the top two methods for FID and LPIPS metrics in one step.
+This indicates minimal performance degradation between the teacher and student models. (iv) Our experiments suggest that FID serves as a more reliable indicator of perceptual quality and better captures the performance gap between teacher and student models during distillation. \rebuttal{ (v) When applied to a powerful SD-based SR model (DiT4SR), our distillation algorithm produces a one-step generator whose performance is competitive with other leading SOTA distillation methods.
+This also validates the versatility of our distillation algorithm. }